Eluder dimension: localise it!: The localised eluder dimension first-order regret bounds for bandits

-The eluder dimension of $\bar\Phi(\cF^\prime(r))$ can be upper-bounded as a function of $r$ as follows: \begin{proposition}[name={},restate=eluderUpperProp] Let \cref{ass:glm} hold.
-Then, there exists a universal constant $C>0$ such that for any $r,\epsilon > 0$, the $\epsilon$-eluder dimension of $\bar\Phi(\cF^\prime(r))$ is bounded as
+We now instantiate \cref{thm:bandit} for generalised linear models; see \cref{appendix:glm-regret} for the relevant proofs.
+The localised eluder dimension of $\bar\Phi(\GLM(\mu, \Theta))$ can be upper-bounded as follows: \begin{proposition}[name={},restate=eluderUpperProp] Let \cref{ass:glm} hold.
+Then, there exists a universal constant $C>0$ such that